Elliptic Integrable Systems: a Comprehensive Geometric Interpretation: -th elliptic integrable system associated to a -symmetric space

 where $U_0\in C^\infty(L,G_0)$.
-This allows us to define a \textbf{geometric solution} of (Syst) as a map $f\colon L\to G/G_0$ which can be lifted (locally, i.e. in the neighbourhood of each point in $L$) to some $U\colon L\to G$ (defined locally, on the neighbourhood under consideration) such that $U^{-1}.dU=\alpha_{\lm=1}$ for some solution $\alpha_{\lm}$ of (Syst) (on the neighbourhood under consideration)\footnote{Our study, in the present paper, is local so one can suppose (when it is necessary to do) either that $L$ is implicitely simply connected or that all lifts and integrations are done locally.
-We consider that these considerations are implicit and will not precise these most of the time.} .\\ Now, to simplify the exposition, let us suppose that $L$ is simply connected (until the end of \ref{geom-sol}).
-Then $(\alpha_{\lm})_{\lm\in \C^*}\mapsto \alpha=\alpha_{\lm=1}$ is a surjective map from the set of solution of (Syst) to the set of Maurer-Cartan forms of lifts of geometric solutions.
-According the discussion at the end of subsection \ref{def-subsec}, this map is bijective in the primitive and determined case ($m\leq k'-1$) and not injective in the underdetermined case ($m>k'-1$).
-By quotienting by $C^\infty(L,G_0)$, we obtain a surjective map $\pi_m$ with the same properties, taking values in the set of geometric solutions .\\ Let us precise all that.
-We suppose, until the end of this subsection, that the automorphism $\tau\colon\g\to \g$ is fixed (so that the only data which varies in the $(m,\g,\tau)$-system is the order $m$).
+This means that if $\alpha_\lm$ satisfies \eqref{courbnul} then so is $U_0\cdot \alpha_\lm$ and if $\alpha_\lm$ can be written in the form \eqref{alphalambda} then so is $U_0\cdot \alpha_\lm$.
+Therefore if $\alpha_\lm$ is a solution of (Syst) then so is $U_0\cdot \alpha_\lm$.
+This allows us to define a \textbf{geometric solution} of (Syst) as follows: \begin{defn} A map $f\colon L\to G/G_0$ is a \textbf{geometric solution} of \emph{(Syst)} if for any (local) lift $U$ of $f$, into $G$, there exists a (local) solution $\alpha_{\lm}$ of \emph{(Syst)} such that $U^{-1}.dU=\alpha_{\lm=1}$. \end{defn} In other words, we obtain the set of geometric solutions as follows: for each solution $\alpha_\lm$ of (Syst), consider the $\g$-valued 1-form $\alpha:=\alpha_{\lm=1}$, then integrate it by $U\colon L\to G$, $U^{-1}.dU=\alpha$, and finally project $U$ on $G/G_0$ to obtain the map $f\colon L\to G/G_0$. \\ Now, to simplify the exposition, let us suppose that $L$ is simply connected (until the end of \ref{geom-sol}).
+Then $(\alpha_{\lm})_{\lm\in \C^*}\mapsto \alpha=\alpha_{\lm=1}$ is a surjective map from the set of solutions of (Syst) to the set of Maurer-Cartan forms of lifts of geometric solutions.
+According to the discussion at the end of subsection \ref{def-subsec}, this map is bijective in the primitive and determined case ($m\leq k'-1$) and not injective in the underdetermined case ($m>k'-1$).
+By quotienting by $C^\infty(L,G_0)$, we obtain a surjective map $\pi_m$ with the same properties, taking values in the set of geometric solutions .\\ Let us make more precise all that.
+We suppose, until the end of this subsection~\ref{geom-sol}, that the automorphism $\tau\colon\g\to \g$ is fixed (so that the only data which varies in the $(m,\g,\tau)$-system is the order $m$).
 First, let us give an explicit expression of the space $\mathcal S(m)$ of solutions $\alpha_\lm$ of the system (Syst($m$)), i.e. the solutions of the zero curvature equation (\ref{courbnul}), which satisfies the equality (\ref{alphalambda}) for some $(1,0)$-type 1-form $u$ on $L$ with values in $\prod_{j=0}^m\g_{-j}^\C$.
-To do that, we want to express the condition (to be written in the form) (\ref{alphalambda}) as a condition on the loop $\alpha_\bullet\colon\lm\in S^1\mapsto \alpha_\lm$ :\footnote{Remark that $\alpha_\bullet$ determines $(\alpha_{\lm})_{\lm\in \C^*}$, when this latter satisfies (\ref{alphalambda}).}
+To do that, we want to express the condition to be written in the form (\ref{alphalambda}) as a condition on the loop $\alpha_\bullet\colon\lm\in S^1\mapsto \alpha_\lm\in \mal C(T^*L\otimes \g)$.
+The " $\bullet$ " means of course functions on the parameter\footnote{Remark that $\alpha_\bullet$ determines $(\alpha_{\lm})_{\lm\in \C^*}$, when this latter satisfies (\ref{alphalambda}).} $\lm\in S^1$.
+More precisely, we will consider $\alpha_\bullet$ as a 1-form on $L$ with values in the loop Lie algebra $C(S^1,\g)$.
+Then the condition to be written in the form (\ref{alphalambda}) means:

 where